-JOHN HATHORN'S REVOLUTIONARY LEGACY: TRANSCRIPTIONS OF LETTERS
+JOHN HATHORN'S REVOLUTIONARY LEGACY by S. Gardner: TRANSCRIPTIONS OF LETTERS

 Committee of Goshen to the N.Y.
 Provincial Congress Forming Two Regiments